Degeneration scheme of 4-dimensional Painlev\'e-type equations: Abstract

 \section{Abstract}

-Four 4-dimensional Painlev\'e-type equations are obtained by isomonodromic deformation of Fuchsian equations: they are the Garnier system in two variables, the Fuji-Suzuki system, the Sasano system, and the sixth matrix Painlev\'e system \cite{S3}.
-Degenerating these four source equations, we systematically obtained other 4-dimensional Painlev\'e-type equations.
+This is a continuation of the recent work \cite{S3} by one of the authors.
+According to \cite{S3}, there are four 4-dimensional Painlev\'e-type equations derived from isomonodromic deformation of Fuchsian equations: they are the Garnier system in two variables, the Fuji-Suzuki system, the Sasano system, and the sixth matrix Painlev\'e system.
+In this paper we degenerate these four source equations, and systematically obtain other 4-dimensional Painlev\'e-type equations.
 If we only consider Painlev\'e-type equations whose associated linear equations are of unramified type, there are 22 types of 4-dimensional Painlev\'e-type equations: 9 of them are partial differential equations, 13 of them are ordinary differential equations.
 Some well-known equations such as Noumi-Yamada systems are included in this list.
-They are written as Hamiltonian systems, and their Hamiltonians are neatly written using Hamiltonians of the classical Painlev\'e equations.
+They are written as Hamiltonian systems, and their Hamiltonians are simply written by using Hamiltonians of the classical Painlev\'e equations.